dhoyle/splicedocs-jekyll/pages/SQLReference/SystemViews/SysSchemasView.md

 ---
-title: SYSSCHEMAVIEWS System View
+title: SYSSCHEMASVIEW System View
 summary: System view that shows all schemas within the database to which the current user has access.
 keywords: system schema views
 toc: false
 product: all
 sidebar: home_sidebar
-permalink: sqlref_sysviews_sysschemaviews.html
+permalink: sqlref_sysviews_sysschemasview.html
 folder: SQLReference/SystemViews
 ---
 <section>
 <div class="TopicContent" data-swiftype-index="true" markdown="1">
-# SYSSCHEMAVIEWS System View
+# SYSSCHEMASVIEW System View

-The `SYSSCHEMAVIEWS` view describes the schemas within the current database to which the current user has access.
+The `SYSSCHEMASVIEW` view describes the schemas within the current database to which the current user has access.
 It belongs to the `SYSVW` schema.

-The following table shows the contents of the `SYSVW.SYSSCHEMAVIEWS` system view.
+The following table shows the contents of the `SYSVW.SYSSCHEMASVIEW` system view.

 <table>
     <caption>SYSSCHEMAVIEWS system view</caption>